KHasui/Replication-codes-for-Heterogeneous-Inflation-Volatility-in-Production-Networks/README.md

 * MATLAB 2023a
 * Dynare 6.0/6.1

-The codes may not work properly with versions other than those listed above　(In particular, their behavior is highly dependent on the version of Dynare, and they have been confirmed not to work properly with MATLAB 2025a).
+The code may not work properly with versions other than those listed above.
+In particular, its behavior is highly dependent on the version of Dynare, and it has been confirmed not to work properly with MATLAB 2025a.

 Some of the codes use SpringRank (https://github.com/cdebacco/SpringRank).
 Please download SpringRank separately and place the files in the `Utils/Spring_Rank` folder.